Website formation 101: Domains, hosting, and more

 Web hosting is a process which provides a place for your site to exist, usually on a server which is provided by a third party hosting firm.

+It is important to choose the best hosting for your website.
 Hosting packages vary in price depending on the features they offer, and costs can also fluctuate according to how much traffic your site receives, so bear this in mind.

 Cloud-powered web hosting has made scalable, secure solutions far more accessible than in the past.
 Furthermore, lots of companies which offer domain name registration services will also bundle this in with web hosting packages, which could be a cost-effective way to get a site off the ground without the need to splash out on any expensive hardware yourself.